JesusAOchoa/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial guides you through the entire process of handling support inquiries within osTicket, from intake to resolution.<br />

-We will essentialy show here how we can work in osTicket system as a profesional helpdesk responding to tickets and resolving issues.<br />
+In this tutorial, we will explore the process of working in osTicket as a professional helpdesk technician, efficiently responding to tickets and resolving issues.<br />

 <h2>Environments and Technologies Used</h2>